vikramriyer/Data_Wrangling_Cleaning_of_OpenStreetMap_using_MySQL/README.md

   5. Load into the database
   6. Draw insights using mysql

-> Tip: Case study exercises were almost enough to get thorough idea of how to proceed in the project.

 ### Know your Data
 The osm file consists of 3 main tags; **nodes**, **relations**, **ways**.
 We will focus on ways and nodes.
 More about openstreet map can be found on [osm wiki page](https://wiki.openstreetmap.org/wiki/Main_Page).

-#### Brief Introduction
 ##### Nodes
 Static points mapped using latitude and longitude geographically.
 For ex: McDonalds at a certain street will be mapped as a node with unique node 'id' and will have latitude and longitude to map its location geographically
 ```